 Remember, at the time, we had precious little documentation from Toyota to help us understand how they understood and practiced leadership and leadership development for their production system.
 But, there were some books translated into English that once could easily deduce clues from — such as “Respect for People” (a constant theme) — and I found that my ideas on Lean leadership were closely aligned with theirs.
 Importantly, it was the Shingijutsu training on genba kaizen and the conversations at dinner with sensei that filled in many blanks about the thinking behind TPS and the ways in which Toyota managers led people.

 Shingijutsu genba kaizen was instrumental in helping me understand Toyota-style leadership and propelled me to become an early advocate for the “Respect for People” principle.
 My second paper, “Lean Behaviors” (1998), was squarely focused on “Respect for People” as the enabler for Lean production success.
 This, of course, led to more research on Lean leadership and the publication of many books and papers.
-Click here to view a complete list my publications on Lean leadership.
+Click here to view a list of my publications on Lean leadership and related topics.

 Sadly, it was not until 2008 that people started to take an interest in Lean leadership.
 That interest gained traction in 2010 and has grown stronger in the last few years.
 As the “father of Lean leadership” and as a 20-plus year advocate of the “Respect for People” principle, I cannot help but lament how long it has taken people to realize that these are fundamental to Lean success.
 We cannot change the past, but we should constantly reflect on those people — good and capable employees — who have experienced harm (e.g. layoffs) by leaders’ improper understanding and practice of Lean management.
 The Lean community must strive to do far better in the future.

 My pioneering work exploring management behaviors in Lean management is summarized in this workbook, derived from numerous peer reviewed publications and years of hands-on industrial management experience.